lennart-maack/SkinDiseaseApp/README.md

 - Use of pretrained SEResNext50 as basemodel
 - Different augmentations such as Random Horizontal Flip, Random Vertical Flip, Random Rotation and Random Color Jitter
 - Use of learning rate scheduler based on area under curve (AUC) of the receriver operating characteristic curve (ROC)
-- Overall sensitivity of 84.32%
+- Overall sensitivity of 84.32% on test data
+- This model applied on the ISIC 2019 achieved a balanced multi-class accuracy of 53.2% (ISIC 2019 Winner: 63.6%)

 [Paper of the project](Skin_leasion_classification_using_cnns.pdf)